 Do you want to import?

-This is a message that does make sense.
-It is a classic ‘do you want to..’ message.
-OK, or CANCEL is a usual option.
+This message makes sense.
+It is a classic ‘do you want to…’ message.
+The usual options are OK or CANCEL.
 This option imports the config file settings into the software for factory use.
 You shouldn’t need to do this as an end user of the Android headunit.
-Importing wouldn’t harm, but it doesn’t solve the problem.
+While importing wouldn’t harm, it doesn’t solve the problem.

 Removing the message